-A large, spacious, well ventilated cage of about 30 inches in length, placed in a quiet corner of the house is suitable for these birds.
-It is advisable to keep only a pair of finches in a single cage due to the territorial nature of the males.
-Soft wood or natural branches placed inside the cage form good perching spots.
+A large, spacious, well-ventilated cage of about 30 inches, placed in a quiet corner of the house is suitable.
+Keep only one mating pair in a cage, as males often get aggressive and fight if housed together.
+Soft wood or natural branches placed inside the cage are good as perching spots.
 But, make sure not to keep more than two perches, as it may reduce their flying space.
-Small bells or ladders may be kept inside the cage; however, long strings should be avoided to prevent any obstruction or injury during flight.
+Small toys, bells or ladders may be provided; however, avoid long strings to prevent any obstruction or injury during flight.

 Nest box and basket

 It is recommended to provide a nest basket as these birds enjoy sleeping in nests.
 A wooden nest box is also required, especially during the breeding season, as they have a habit of laying their eggs in any available space, including the food tray.

 A paper substrate should be placed at the bottom of the cage to easily detect any abnormalities in their droppings.
 It is to be changed on a daily basis to ensure proper hygiene.
 Grass and soft hay are good options for nest boxes substrate.